Princess Python: Fictional character biography

-Following the Civil War storyline, Zelda made the startling revelation that she had been married to Stilt-Man during the latter's funeral held by supervillains and former supervillains.
-It was for her that a robot Doctor Doom was made to attend so as to give her the belief that Stilt-Man had been respected by some of the "major league" supervillains, and she also shared a sympathy dance with the Gibbon.
-By the end of the issue, the Bar that the wake had been held in was blown up by the Punisher.
-It was later mentioned that "they all had to get their stomachs pumped and be treated for third-degree burns."

-Later, it was revealed that she was blinded in the explosion, but she has since married the Gibbon in order to be included on his insurance.
-Her original python Pythagoras had also gotten sick and died, however, Gibbon bought her a new python at the end of the story.
+Following the Civil War storyline, Zelda makes the startling revelation that she had been married to Stilt-Man during the latter's funeral held by supervillains and former supervillains.
+It was for her that a robot Doctor Doom was made to attend so as to convince her that Stilt-Man had been respected by some of the "major league" supervillains, and she also shares a sympathy dance with Gibbon.
+By the end of the issue, the bar that the wake is being held in is blown up by the Punisher.
+Princess Python is blinded in the explosion and marries Gibbon to be included in his insurance.
+Her original python Pythagoras had also gotten sick and died; however, Gibbon buys her a new python at the end of the story.

-At the beginning of the Marvel Apes storyline, the Gibbon admits that even if Zelda truly loved him in the past, currently she's fed up with the loser streak of her new husband, and so they parted.
+At the beginning of the Marvel Apes storyline, Gibbon admits that even if Zelda truly loved him in the past, currently she's fed up with the losing streak of her new husband, and so they part.

 At the end of Dark Reign: Young Avengers #2, Executioner of the New Young Avengers call his mother on the phone to talk about Kate Bishop.
 His mother turns out to be Princess Python.
-Daniel seems unaware of Princess Python's costumed adventures, as their dialogue implies Daniel knows Zelda DuBois as a simple, but shady and rich businesswoman.
+Daniel seems unaware of Princess Python's costumed adventures, as their dialogue implies Daniel knows Zelda DuBois as a simple, but shady and rich, businesswoman.
 Princess Python pressures Daniel into contacting Kate Bishop, even setting him a large fund for his New Young Avengers/Young Masters of Evil.
-In Dark Reign: Young Avengers #4, Daniel places a bomb in Zelda's car after learning of her super-villain past.
-Zelda is caught in the explosion and was apparently killed.
+In Dark Reign: Young Avengers #4, Daniel places a bomb in Zelda's car after learning of her supervillain past.
+Zelda is caught in the explosion and is apparently killed.

 Princess Python turns up alive and appears as a member of Max Fury's new Masters of Evil line-up that serves the Shadow Council.
 During this time, she has a new python to replace the one that died.

 As part of the All-New, All-Different Marvel event, Princess Python appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.

-During the "Opening Salvo" part of the Secret Empire storyline, Princess Python was with Serpent Solutions at the time when they are recruited by Baron Helmut Zemo to join the Army of Evil.
+In the Secret Empire storyline, Princess Python is with Serpent Solutions when they are recruited by Baron Helmut Zemo to join the Army of Evil.

-Princess Python was among several animal-themed super-villains captured and hunted by Kraven the Hunter.

 Powers and abilities

 Princess Python has no super human powers but she is a trained athlete and an extremely talented snake charmer and handler.
-She usually carries a hand held, electric cattle prod capable of discharging 1,000 volts.
+She usually carries a handheld electric cattle prod capable of discharging 1,000 volts.

 Princess Python has a 25 ft trained pet rock python.
 She has had more than one such snake in her criminal career.